Well.ca's Statement on the Prevention

 Our Supply Chain

 Well.ca purchases finished goods for resale from both Canadian and US suppliers.
 Well.ca is committed to monitoring the social and ethical standards of our supply chain.
-We expect our suppliers will hold their own contractors and suppliers to the same standards.
+Through our vendor relationships and contractual terms, we require our suppliers to hold their own contractors and suppliers to the same standards.

 Well.ca anticipates that the new Canadian reporting requirements under the Act will lead to greater transparency in Canada's supply chain.
-As new information becomes available, we will continue to assess our policies and processes and engage with our suppliers to prevent and assess the use of forced labour and child labour.
+As new information becomes available, we have continued to assess our policies and processes and engage with our suppliers to prevent and assess the use of forced labour and child labour.
+During the reporting period, Well.ca updated its vendor agreements to include provisions requiring suppliers to confirm compliance with applicable forced labour laws and standards.
+Failure to comply with these requirements may result in termination of vendor relationships.

 Steps to prevent and reduce risks of forced labour and child labour